aosabook/500lines/sampler/sampler.markdown

-Taking a sample from a multinomial distribution is actually fairly straightforward, because NumPy provides us with a function that does it: `np.random.multinomial`.
+Taking a sample from a multinomial distribution is actually fairly straightforward, because NumPy provides us with a function that does it: `np.random.multinomial`[^multinomial].

-> *NumPy includes functions to draw samples from many different types
-> of distributions.
-For a full list, take a look at the
-> random sampling module, `np.random`.*
+[^multinomial]: NumPy includes functions to draw samples from many different types of distributions.
+For a full list, take a look at the random sampling module, `np.random`.

 Despite the fact that this function already exists, there are a few design decisions surrounding it that we can make.